hackerbay/Employee-Handbook/people-operations/salary-and-leave/README.md

 ### Apply for leaves

-- You need to apply for a leave by filling the [Employee Leave Application Form](https://goo.gl/forms/CMBk4exneeCBk1jb2)
+- You need to apply for a leave by filling the **Leave Application Form** which you can find [here](https://hackerbaycompany.slack.com/files/U033XTX4D/FGPQ8C533/Forms)
 - Your manager would let you know if your leave is approved.
 - **Emergency:** We understand this sometimes happens.
 Fill the form as soon as you can.